stephdl/ns8-pihole/README.md

 Pi-hole is a network-level ad blocker that works by intercepting DNS requests on your network.
 It blocks ads and unwanted content by filtering out requests to known ad-serving domains, enhancing browsing speed and security for all devices connected to the network.

+To use Pi-hole effectively, it must be set as the DNS server for all devices on your network.
+You can do this in one of two ways:

+- Configure the DHCP Server: Set your router's DHCP settings to automatically assign NethServer 8's IP address as the DNS server for all devices.
+This method is simple and ensures that all devices use Pi-hole without needing manual configuration.

+- Manual Configuration: Manually set the DNS server on each device to NethServer 8's IP address.
+This allows for fine-grained control but is more time-consuming and less consistent across multiple devices.

+Using the DHCP server to assign Pi-hole as the DNS is generally the easiest and most reliable approach.
+Hovewer the Pi-hole's DHCP feature is disabled, you must rely on an external DHCP server, typically your router, to assign network settings to your devices.
+This means you need to configure the external DHCP server to assign Pi-hole as the DNS server to all devices on your network.
+Without this configuration, Pi-hole won't be used for DNS queries, and its ad-blocking features won't be effective.

 ## Install

 Instantiate the module with: